 By Joanne Jeffries.
-Last Updated 30th June 2022.
+Last Updated 4th November 2022.
 Welcome to this guide on personal injury claims payouts for laser hair removal burn injuries.
 In it, we look into a laser hair removal burn claim.
-We explain what to do if you get burned by laser hair removal, due to negligence.
-If you are thinking of making a compensation claim for laser hair removal burn on genital area, it is a good idea to seek advice and guidance from a reputable personal injury solicitor.
-Letting them represent you and your case is best to ensure the best chance of having a successful No Win No Fee claim as the case study below clearly shows.
+If you’re asking, ‘how much is my burn claim worth?’ or ‘Could I claim for burns from laser hair removal?’, this guide could help.
+We explain what to do if you get burned by laser hair removal due to negligence.
+If you are thinking of making a compensation claim for laser hair removal burn on genital area, it is a good idea to seek advice and guidance from a reputable personal injury solicitor on burn injuries compensation.
+Letting them represent you and your case is best.
+This could ensure the best chance of having a successful No Win No Fee claim.
+The case study below clearly shows this.

 Further on in this guide, we explain who could claim laser hair removal burns compensation.
-Plus, we give advice on making laser burns compensation claim, whether you’ve suffered minor laser hair removal burns or been left badly scarred by a laser burn injury after hair removal.
+Plus, we give advice on making a laser burns compensation claim.
+We could help if you’ve suffered minor laser hair removal burns.
+Or, if you’ve been left badly scarred by a laser burn injury after hair removal.

 Laser Hair Removal Burn Case Study

-A compensation amount of £7,500 was awarded to a claimant that had suffered a laser treatment injury.
-She was undergoing a laser pubic hair removal treatment when she sustained a burn and small blisters after laser hair removal appeared in the genital area.
+A compensation amount of £7,500 was awarded to a claimant.
+This person had suffered a laser treatment injury.
+She was undergoing a laser pubic hair removal treatment when she sustained a burn.
+Small blisters after laser hair removal appeared in the genital area.

-The laser hair removal process was to be completed over a number of treatments, however, during one of the treatment sessions, the claimant experienced more heat in the genital area after the therapist had turned the settings to a higher setting.
-She alerted the therapist who then turned them back down and continued with the treatment.
+The laser hair removal process was to be completed over a number of treatments.
+However, during one of the treatment sessions, the claimant experienced more heat in the genital area.
+This was after the therapist had turned the settings to a higher setting.
+She alerted the therapist who then turned them back down.
+They then continued with the treatment.

-Unfortunately for the claimant, she still felt very uncomfortable in the genital area through the evening following the laser hair removal and noticed that she had started to develop blister from laser treatment where she had been burnt.
+Unfortunately for the claimant, she still felt very uncomfortable in the genital area through the evening following the laser hair removal.
+She noticed that she had started to develop a blister from laser treatment where she had been burnt.

-The claimant decided to contact a personal injury solicitor to discuss her eligibility for making a laser hair removal burn compensation claim.
-She found that the salon where she had received the treatment had indeed been negligent in their duty of care to her and so launched a laser hair removal negligence claim.
-The salon admitted liability and the claimant was awarded 7,500 for her suffering.
+The claimant decided to contact a personal injury solicitor.
+She wanted to discuss her eligibility for making a laser hair removal burn compensation claim.
+She found that the salon where she had received the treatment had indeed been negligent in their duty of care to her.
+So, she launched a laser hair removal negligence claim.
+The salon admitted liability and the claimant was awarded £7,500 for her suffering.

 What Should You Do If You Get Burned By Laser Hair Removal?

-Accident Claims UK is an experienced personal injury claim specialist firm that, although we didn’t handle the case mentioned above ourselves, can certainly help anyone who may have experienced a similar accident.
-We have a fantastic track record and could help your claim be a success.
-If you’d like to know the answers to questions such as ‘can I sue for laser burns?’ or ‘do scars from laser hair removal go away?’, or maybe you’d like to know more about laser burn settlements, just call us on 0800 073 8801 to discuss your case or to ask any questions you may have laser hair removal burn compensation claims.
+Accident Claims UK is an experienced personal injury claim specialist firm.
+Although we didn’t handle the case mentioned above ourselves, we can certainly help anyone who may have experienced a similar accident.
+We have a fantastic track record.
+Our team could help your claim be a success.
+If you’d like to know the answers to questions such as ‘can I sue for laser burns?’ or ‘do scars from laser hair removal go away?’, or maybe you’d like to know more about laser burn settlements, just call us on 0800 073 8801.
+Then, you can discuss your case.
+Or, you can ask any questions you may have laser hair removal burn compensation claims.